DragorWW/cypress-element/README.md

 - **Composable**: element can be organized by composition of elements hierarchy
 - **Customisable**: You can create own elements
 - **Reusable**: You can save elements hierarchy
+- **Friendly**: TypeScript first, autocomplete, auto type

 ## Usage

 ### Element

 Base composable unit for selecting and interactive with elements on page

+## Architecture

+element class

+- `get<X>` method should be return subject or original cy chain
+- other method should be return insance on original element for save own chain

 ## State of development